lexman/tuttle/doc/tutorial_errors.md

 and even how long it took to produce everything that will be deleted !

+# Next :
+* show what happens when an error occurs...
+And fiw that error
+* show how to follow code changes even if the language is not implemented
+* show how to merge your work with you team mate's Bonus :
+* show the download processor...
+And how you can change (a bit) the workflow without loosing your work
+* explain the --threshold parameter to prevent from losing your work if a remote provider changes

 # Conclusion
 We've seen how to run a process with tuttle.
-In the incoming tutorial, you will learn how to deal with errors while you work.
+In the incoming tutorial, you will learn how to deal with errors while you

+work.